Robbie Fowler: Later career

-On 22 September 2012, Fowler announced that he is "all but retired from professional football."
-He said this on the television show Soccer AM.
-In an interview in March 2013, he said that he was "not officially retired" and would "jump at the opportunity to play again."
-Fowler has also stated in other interviews that he is currently completing his coaching licences.
 Fowler was on a six-man shortlist and interviewed for the vacant manager's job at Conference side Macclesfield Town in May 2013, but caretaker manager John Askey was eventually appointed on a full-time basis.

 Fowler featured in Steven Gerrard's testimonial match against Olympiacos F.C. on 3 August 2013.
-He came off the bench in the 73rd minute to a warm reception from Liverpool fans, but failed to score a goal.
+He came off the bench in the 73rd minute to a warm reception from Liverpool fans.
 On 21 April 2014, Fowler also featured in a charity match to commemorate the lives of the 96 Liverpool fans who died in the Hillsborough Disaster.
-Fowler scored both goals for his team in a 2–2 draw.
-On 2 January 2015, Fowler tweeted "Gutted about Steven, but what an unbelievable player...
-I'm officially hanging my boots up as from now...A sad day for me" and so officially announced his retirement.
+Fowler scored both goals for his team in a 2–2 draw. and so officially announced his retirement.
 In May 2016, it was revealed that Fowler would return to the pitch to play for England in Soccer Aid, a charity football match in aid of UNICEF, alongside Jamie Carragher.